 Specific skills relevant to the applicant’s interests, such as language proficiency, should also be noted.

 ACADEMIC COURSES: Students who are accepted into the Certificate Program will take at least four courses from available curricular offerings that focus on social welfare issues and social development practice in global perspective.
 This includes the required core introductory course, “International Perspectives on Social Policy and Social Work Practice” (SSA 63300), plus at least three additional courses.
-SSA currently offers courses that focus on international social work and social welfare, cross-national comparative perspectives, and the implications of global processes on social work and social development practice.
+SSA offers courses that focus on international social work and social welfare, cross-national comparative perspectives, and the implications of global processes on social work and social development practice.
 For full descriptions, see our course catalog.

 Courses are organized under three major themes: (1) Foundation courses, which focus on underlying theories and social policy orientations in comparative perspective; (2) Issues and Perspectives, which examine particular social development themes; and (3) Social Development Practice in Context, which address specific strategies and tools related to social development practice globally.
 Examples of courses offered at SSA include: